keeganpaleshi/RMTest/readme.txt

 plot.
 Use `"steps"` (default) for a stepped histogram or `"lines"` to connect bin centers with straight lines.
 The line style is useful when overlaying multiple isotopes so one does not obscure the other.

+`plot_time_normalise_rate` divides the histogram by its bin width so the vertical axis shows a rate in counts per second.
+The model curve is likewise drawn in rate units.
+Set this to `true` when comparing runs with different bin widths.

 `overlay_isotopes` under `plotting` keeps both isotope windows intact when invoking `plot_time_series`.
 When set to `true` the analysis does